Dawn French: Early life

-Dawn Roma French was born on 11 October 1957 in Holyhead, Wales, to English parents Felicity Roma (née O'Brien; 1934 – 2012) and Denys Vernon French (5 August 1932 – 11 September 1977), who married in their home town of Plymouth in 1953.
+French was born on 11 October 1957 in Holyhead, Wales, to English parents Felicity Roma (née O'Brien; 1934–2012) and Denys Vernon French (5 August 1932 – 11 September 1977), who married in their home town of Plymouth in 1953.
 French has an older brother, Gary.
 Her father served in the Royal Air Force, stationed at RAF Valley and later RAF Leconfield, where Queen Elizabeth The Queen Mother went to tea at French's home when French was three years old.
-An RAF archive footage of this event was included in French's comedy tour/video Thirty Million Minutes.
+RAF archive footage of this event was included in French's comedy tour/video Thirty Million Minutes.

 The RAF partly funded French's private education.
 When her father was stationed at RAF Faldingworth, French attended Caistor Grammar School for one year.
 She later attended boarding school at St Dunstan's Abbey School for Girls in Plymouth (since absorbed by Plymouth College), where she was a member of Downton house.
-After graduating, she spent a year studying at the Spence School in New York, due to a debating scholarship she won whilst attending boarding school.
+After finishing her schooling, she spent a year studying at the Spence School in New York on a debating scholarship that she won while at school.

 French has said that her self-confidence and self-belief stem from her father, who told her how beautiful she was each day.
 She stated, "He taught me to value myself.
 He told me that I was beautiful and the most precious thing in his life."
 Denys had a history of severe depression and made two suicide attempts, but managed to conceal his illness from Dawn and Gary.
-When French was nineteen years old, her father committed suicide by car exhaust.
+When French was 19, her father died by suicide.

 In 1977, French began studying drama at Royal Central School of Speech and Drama, where she met her future comedy partner, Jennifer Saunders.
 Both came from RAF backgrounds.
-They had grown up on the same base, even having had the same best friend, although never meeting.
+They had grown up on the same camps, even having had the same best friend, although never meeting.
 Saunders recalled her first perception of French was that she was a "cocky little upstart"; French considered Saunders to be snooty and aloof.
 The comic duo originally did not like each other as French wanted to become a drama teacher whereas Saunders loathed the idea and thus disliked French for being enthusiastic and confident about the course.

-French and Saunders shared a flat whilst at college and were influenced to do comedy by their flatmates as part of their projects for college.
+French and Saunders shared a flat while at college and were influenced to do comedy by their flatmates as part of their projects for college.
 After talking in depth for the first time, they came to be friends.
 While at college, French broke up with her fiancé, a former Royal Navy officer.
 After French and Saunders graduated from the Royal Central School, they decided to form a double-act called the Menopause Sisters.
 Saunders has described the act, which involved wearing tampons in their ears, as "cringeworthy".
 The manager of the club recalled, "They didn't seem to give a damn.
 There was no star quality about them at all."
-French and Saunders came to public attention as members of the Comic Strip, part of the alternative comedy scene in the early 1980s.